jbladant/ORCA2-demonstrator/Paleo_Earth.md

 ### 3.1 Create the new DOMAIN

-First, you need to compile the DOMAINcfg tool located in $WORK/your_NEMO_dirname/tools To do this, you need to follow the same logic than for compiling NEMO (notably use the same arch files) and execute the maketools command.
+First, you need to compile the DOMAINcfg tool located in $WORK/your_NEMO_dirname/tools.
+To do this, follow the same logic as for compiling NEMO (notably using the same arch files) and execute the maketools command.
 Using the Irene supercomputer as an example (thus the arch files would be X64_IRENE.fcm, X64_IRENE.env and X64_IRENE.path), do the following:
 ```
 cd $WORK/your_NEMO_dirname/tools